Lake Plant Survey Manual

 Sensitive Lakeshore Identification

-This is a cooperative project between Minnesota Counties, non-profit organizations, and the Minnesota DNR.
-The goal of the project is to identify areas along lakeshores that provide unique or critical ecological habitat and to use multiple approaches to protect those identified lakeshores.
+This was a cooperative project between Minnesota Counties, non-profit organizations, and the Minnesota DNR.
+The goal of the project was to identify areas along lakeshores that provide unique or critical ecological habitat and to use multiple approaches to protect those identified lakeshores.

 The DNR established objective, science-based criteria to identify sensitive shoreland parcels on large lakes that counties have identified as high priority sites (e.g., Ten Mile, Woman, Leech, and Pelican lakes).
 These lakes represent some of Minnesota's largest and most valuable waters.
 These lakes also contain extensive areas of undeveloped shoreland that would benefit from additional protection.